it-dept-cis/Essential-Guide-to-Election-Security/docs/source/ei_primer/vote_capture.rst

 Vote capture generally occurs in one of six ways:

-#.
-Voter marked and hand counted paper balloting.
+#. *Voter marked and hand counted paper balloting*.
 Ballots are typically pre-printed or printed on demand, given to voters who fill them out by hand, collected, and counted by hand.
 Hand counting represents a relatively small share of total votes.
 This category usually covers some mail-in ballots.
-#.
-Voter marked paper balloting with scanning.
+#. *Voter marked paper balloting with scanning*.
 Ballots are typically pre-printed or printed on demand, given to voters who fill them out by hand, and collected.
 Votes are tabulated by scanning the paper ballot with an optical or digital scanner, either individually or in batches.
 This category covers some mail-in ballots.
-#.
-Electronic marking with paper ballot output.
+#. *Electronic marking with paper ballot output*.
 Rather than handing out a paper ballot, the voter is directed to a machine that displays the ballot.
 The voter casts votes, and the machine prints a marked ballot.
 These printed ballots are tabulated either individually or in batches.
 Votes are usually tabulated by scanning the paper ballot with an optical or digital scanner, though are sometimes counted by hand.
 The vote capture device does not store a record of the vote selections.
 This type of vote capture device is commonly referred to as a ballot marking device.
-#.
-Electronic voting with paper record.
+#. *Electronic voting with paper record*.
 The voter is directed to a machine that displays the ballot.
 The vote is captured on the machine and either transmitted digitally to a central machine for tabulation, or removable media is extracted from the machine at a later time to transmit a batch of captured votes.
 At the time the vote is captured, the machine creates a printed record of the vote selections that the voter can verify.
 That record remains with the machine.
 This type of vote capture device is commonly referred to as a direct record electronic (DRE) device with voter verifiable paper audit trail.
-#.
-Electronic voting with no paper record.
+#. *Electronic voting with no paper record*.
 The same as electronic voting with paper record, but the machine does not print a record of the captured vote.
 Captured votes are only maintained digitally, typically in multiple physical locations on the device and, sometimes, on a centrally managed device at the polling location.
 This type of vote capture device is commonly referred to as a DRE device.
-#.
-Electronic receipt and delivery of ballots conducted remotely.
+#. *Electronic receipt and delivery of ballots conducted remotely*.
 The majority of ballots received by voters using
 this method are voters covered by the Uniformed and Overseas Citizens Absentee Voting Act (:term:UOCAVA).
 Though most UOCAVA votes involve paper ballots, there is a sub-set of this population that submits their marked ballot in a digitally-connected method such as email or fax.
 Once received digitally, the voter’s vote selections are transcribed so that the vote selections are integrated into the vote tabulation and results reporting systems; these systems do not have network connections to the voting system.
 Voting methods commonly called internet voting or mobile voting fall under this process.

 Risks and threats